rackerlabs/rackspace-how-to/content/dedicated-hosting/windows-spheres-of-support-for-dedicated-and-managed-ops.md

 product_url: dedicated-hosting
 ---

 This article outlines Rackspace **Fanatical Support®** for software and server configurations for virtual and physical machines that run a supported Microsoft Windows® operating system.
 The article presents a high-level overview of Rackspace offerings.
-Contact the Rackspace sales department or your account representative for more information regarding the components of specific Windows roles and features that are supported in Rackspace offerings.
+Contact Rackspace Sales or your account representative for more information regarding the components of specific Windows roles and features that are supported in Rackspace offerings.

-### Operating System
+### Operating system

 The following operating systems are supported for both Dedicated and Managed Clouds: